domi-btnr/BetterDiscordStuff/Plugins/NitroPerks/README.md

 ## ⚠ Warning
-- This plugin is not official and can lead to an account ban
+- This Plugin can lead to an account ban
 - Use this Plugin at your own risk
 ---
 ## 📥 Installation